Direct Token Injection

 The next sections walk you through both flows.

-Trigger a sync with a temporary token
+Trigger a sync

 By default, Airweave uses the credentials obtained during the initial OAuth 2.0 handshake to run a data synchronization job.